ErSafin/Go-with-PostgreSQL/README.md

-Module work in Go and PistgresQl (pgAdminIII)
+Module work in Go and PostgreSQL (pgAdminIII)
 Postgres: make DB - persons, ticket, passenger.
           Adding data to this DB.
 Go: Work at main menu and choice menu programm.